When you purchase through links on our site, we may earn an affiliate commission.

 Avoid sex the night before competition or you’ll have a terrible race.
 That’s how the saying goes.
 But is there any truth behind the abstinence?
 220 investigates…

-Added to that latter category is also, if tradition holds truth, by having sex.
-Sexual activity, no matter how brief, has been considered a no, no the day before competition for over 2,000 years.
+If tradition holds true, that latter physical category can also be affected by having sex.
+Sexual activity, no matter how brief, has typically been considered a big no-no the day before competition.

 What is the theory behind no sex before race day?